Scalable Multi-agent Reinforcement Learning Algorithm for Wireless Networks: Simulation Results

-However, the federated averaging algorithm removes personal characteristics in each agent, which can cause potential issues.
-In Fig.\ref{fig:federated_help} and Fig.\ref{fig:average_steg}, the performance of ACER algorithms with federated averaging drop after achieving similar performance as fixed scheme.
-The reason is that over half of the agents ($14$ in $20$) are locates on the edge of the network in our setting, whose experience highly differs from each other.
+\paragraph{Federated and Transfer Learning} Following our analysis of how federated learning supports multi-agent cooperation, federated learning can share other agents' policies and stabilize the learning procedure in a non-stationary environment.
+As shown in Fig.\ref{fig:average_steg}, federated learning can effectively improve the QoS performance.
+However, the ACER FedAvg removes personal characteristics in each agent, which can cause a convergence problem if the learnt global model is not generalized enough.
+In Fig.\ref{fig:average_steg}, the QoS performance of ACER FedAvg drop after achieving similar QoS performance as a fixed scheme.
+It is worth mentioning that the policy generated by ACER FedAvg around the peak QoS performance is also quite similar to the fixed scheme shown in Fig.\ref{fig:fixcoop}.
+After that, the QoS performance drops due to the extremely biased experience from agents.
+There are two reasons for this.
+The fixed scheme is a locally optimal policy.
+As in our case, we only have QoS performance gain for cooperation, which means that the fixed scheme maximises the cooperating agents and it is a local optimal.
+After reaching this local optimal, the agents can usually expect a cooperation cluster to be formed by always choosing certain cooperation decisions for expected high reward.
+Then, the policy is set stationary to a certain action.
+Such knowledge is harmful and useless for the global model when FedAvg is performed.
+Another reason is that over half of the agents ($14$ in $20$) are located on the edge of the network in our simulation environment, whose experience highly differs from each other.
 The agent on the edge can only cooperate with a limited amount of neighbours ($2$ in the corner and $4$ in the edge).
-Thus, fully accept this incomplete and highly personalized knowledge can harm the performance of other agents, especially for agents in the middle of the network.
-It is hard to learn a global model which is generalized enough to handle all these cases.
-Thus, the performance drops after achieving sub-optimal solutions due to the experiences from highly personalized agents.
-It highlights the necessity of employing transfer learning approaches to maintain the personality of each agent without fully accept the knowledge from other agents.
-As shown in Fig.\ref{fig:average_steg}, the ACER FedSteg algorithm effectively supports the cooperation and significantly outperform the ACER FedAvg algorithm and Fixed scheme.
+Thus, performing the FedAvg method and fully accepting this incomplete and highly personalized knowledge results in a meaningless global model, and the agents can never learn to escape the local optimum with such a global model.
+Thus, the QoS performance drops after achieving sub-optimal solutions.
+It highlights the necessity of employing transfer learning approaches to share the common knowledge and maintain the personality of each agent without simply averaging and replacing.
+As shown in Fig.\ref{fig:average_steg}, the ACER FedTrans algorithm effectively supports the cooperation and significantly outperform the ACER FedAvg algorithm and Fixed scheme.